Updated: May 23

 “Then יהושע spoke to the crowds and to His taught ones, saying, “The scribes and the Pharisees sit on the seat of Mosheh (Moses).
 Therefore, whatever they say to you to guard, guard and do.
 But do not do according to their works, for they say, and do not do.
 “For they bind heavy burdens, hard to bear, and lay them on men’s shoulders, but with their finger they do not wish to move them.”
 (Matthew 23: 1-4)

-At the end of the meeting James reached a conclusion on the matter.
+At the end of the meeting, James concluded the matter.

 “Therefore I judge that we should not trouble those from among the nations who are turning to Elohim, but that we write to them to abstain from the defilements of idols, and from whoring, and from what is strangled, and from blood” (Acts 15:19-20)